dragthor/dragthor.github.com/_posts/2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 I've done some javascript micro optimizations for [Zurb](http://foundation.zurb.com/) that I believe have been worth it.
 Worth it not only for my own projects but also for others too.
 Open source benefits the community of users.

 Sure you might think I'm a little crazy and over the top for micro optimizing javascript.
 I don't care.
 I want fast, interactive, and responsive user experience.
-Here are some examples in no particular order that can impact the UI:
+Here are some examples (with [JsPerf](https://jsperf.com/) links) in no particular order that can impact the UI:

 * [string `eval` vs. straight-up `eval`](http://jsperf.com/eval-string-vs-straight-up)
 * [anonymous, inline, or unnamed functions vs. named functions](http://jsperf.com/anonymous-vs-named-functions) (see more below)